esfand/gediminasm.org/README.md

 initialization scope.
 - **commands/** a directory where all console commands are registered.
 - **assets/** a directory where all assets are located, before they are being compiled to a production version.
+- **models** there are none, but if needed, they can be registered as services.

 There is no cache, because there is nothing to cache, except third party stuff like twig or whatever, which is used additionally.
 There can't be any faster routing, except file structured one.